HL7/fhir-udap-security-ig/input/pagecontent/general.md

 Servers **SHALL** include the `state` parameter and corresponding value provided by the client application in the authorization response as per RFC 6749.
 The client application **SHALL NOT** proceed if the `state` parameter is not included in the authorization response or its value does not match the value provided by the client application in the corresponding authorization request.

 Authorization Servers **SHALL** support both `GET` and `POST` requests to their authorization endpoint for the authorization code flow.
-Clients **SHALL** be prepared to submit authorization requests using either HTTP method, and servers **SHALL** accept and process both forms in a manner consistent with the requirements of this guide.
+Clients **SHALL** support at least one of these two HTTP methods.

 #### Proof Key for Code Exchange (PKCE)